 Apply Fix

 Once reformatted, the problem area is updated with the preview of the change [1].
 To revert the change, click the Undo link [2].
-To apply the changes, click the Save and Next button to proceed to the next issue [3].
+To apply the changes and proceed to the next issue, click the Save & Next button [3].